Kinn7/library-Management/README.md

 * Librarian can view/search for listed books in the library

-non-functional requirements
+### Non-functional requirement
--a single member can borrow 2 different books.
+* a single member can borrow 2 different books.